What is Cumulative Layout Shift (CLS) and how to fix it

 Fix CLS issues caused by ads

 Ads will often load (a lot) later on the page.
-This makes Cumulative Layout Shifts caused by ads especially annoying When multiple ads are loading in the visible viewport the 'page just wont stay still'.
+This makes Cumulative Layout Shifts caused by ads especially annoying.
+When multiple ads are loading in the visible viewport the 'page just won't stay still'.
 To fix this also reserve the space for the ads, especially the ads in the visible viewport.

 <style>